Arjungd824/Missionaries-and-Cannibals-/README.md

-# Missionaries-and-Cannibals-
-A playful, emoji-enhanced implementation of the classic river-crossing puzzle, built in Python.
-This game challenges players to safely transport missionaries and cannibals across a river without violating the rules of survival.

 Missionaries and Cannibals — Emoji Puzzle Game in Python:
 This is a fun and interactive terminal-based puzzle game that visually represents the classic **Missionaries and Cannibals** problem using Unicode emojis! 🧙🧟🛳️🌊